 December 1, 2014: Revised text as 4K/UHD TVs are now available everywhere

-Now that you can get a 40″ 4K TV from Samsung for only $600 or a 50″ from Vizio for $1,000, UltraHD TVs are mainstream.
+Now that you can get a 43" 4K TV from Vizio for around $500 UltraHD TVs are mainstream.
 Since most manufacturers are making their top-of-the-line sets 4K, those who want all the best features have no choice but to go with 4K at this point.
-Plasma no longer exists, and OLED is still expensive and only from LG, so you are almost certainly purchasing an LCD.
-If you’re looking for a TV that isn’t top-of-the-line, will you see a difference with 4K in your house, or should you invest your money on different features or just spend less?
+Plasma no longer exists, and OLED is still relatively expensive, so you are almost certainly purchasing an LCD.
+If you're looking for a TV that isn't top-of-the-line, will you see a difference with 4K in your house, or should you invest your money on different features or just spend less?

 There is a chart from Carlton Bale available that shows when you might be able to see the difference with 4K compared to 1080p or 720p, but I decided to make my own 4K calculator that gives you just a little more detail.
 Using this you can enter your screen size, your distance from the screen, and your vision to generate some numbers for you.
 The information this will provide you is: